pankegallery/openar-v1-subgraph/README.md

 **Note**: In order to mint the scripts rely on Fleek as an IPFS pinning service to pin media to ipfs.
 Minting scripts will not work without Fleek Setup.

-In `seed.ts` you have the following options to run for all of the generatedWallets
+In `seed.ts` you have the following options to run for all of the generateWallets
 - `--fullyMonty` will deploy a new currency contract, mint currency, approve currency, mintMedia, setRandomAsks, and setRandomBids
-- `--asks` will set random asks on all the media minted by the generatedWallets
+- `--asks` will set random asks on all the media minted by the generateWallets
-- `--bids` will set random bids on 1 piece of media for each wallet in generatedWallets
+- `--bids` will set random bids on 1 piece of media for each wallet in generateWallets
-- `--transfers` will randomly transfer 1 piece of media from each wallet to a randomly selected wallet in generatedWallets
+- `--transfers` will randomly transfer 1 piece of media from each wallet to a randomly selected wallet in generateWallets
 - `--removeBids` will remove random bids from Media
 - `--accceptRandomBids` will randomly accept bids on Media if they exist
 - `--currency` will create a new ERC20 with specified name and symbol and mint funds to each generated wallet of the provider and approve the market contract to transfer